Alloy Artifacts

 Catalog Coverage

-Diamond catalogs prior to 1940 appear to be extremely rare, and it may be that the company relied solely on distributors during its earlier years.
+Diamond catalogs prior to 1940 appear to be extremely rare, and it may be that the company relied primarily on distributors during its earlier years.
 The lack of catalogs makes it difficult to track the company's product development during this period.

 The 1949 catalog supplement lists adjustable and auto wrenches, pliers and cutters, metal cutting snips, and crate opening tools.
 Included in the pliers section is a DH16 "Diamalloy Handiman" combination tool.